Architectural Engineering (MEng)

 We're based in one of the UK's most affordable cities.
 Find out more about living costs in Cardiff.

-Year one consists of a series of lectures underpinned by practical laboratory sessions.
+Year one consists of a series of lectures and practical laboratory sessions, providing you with a solid base for the next two years of your degree programme.

 Year two again consists of a series of lectures underpinned by practical laboratory sessions.